 If you’ve been the victim of false and defamatory posts on WebActivism.com or other fraud/scam reporting websites, reach out to the defamation removal lawyers of Minc Law ASAP!

 At Minc Law, we will do everything in our power to secure a swift and effective removal from such sites.
-In our tenure as nationally recognized defamation removal attorneys, we’ve secured the removal and takedown of over 25,000 pieces of content, litigated in over 22 states and 3 countries, and worked with 1300+ clients (read up on what they have to say about us here).
+In our tenure as nationally recognized defamation removal attorneys, we’ve secured the removal and takedown of over 25,000 pieces of content, litigated in over 22 states and 3 countries, and worked with 1300+ clients (read up on what they have to say about us at our testimonials page).
 Furthermore, we’ve worked tirelessly with numerous website administrators, content managers, and third-party arbitration firms to secure the timely, permanent and guaranteed removal, so rest assured you’re in good hands.

 We’re here to fight for your reputation.